-The following table sets out the names of management's seven nominees for election as directors, all major offices and positions with the Company and any of its significant affiliates each now holds, the principal occupation, business or employment of each director nominee, the period of time during which each nominee has been a director of the Company and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at May 5, 2023.
+The following table sets out the names of management's six (6) nominees for election as director, all major offices and positions with the Company and any of its significant affiliates each holds, the principal occupation, business or employment of each director nominee, the period of time during which each nominee has been a director of the Company and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which each exercised control or direction, at the date of this Information Circular.

-Name of Nominee; Current Position with the Company and Province and Country of Residence Occupation, Business or Employment (1) Period as a Director of the Company Shares Beneficially Owned or Controlled (1) DAVID FARRELL (10) Independent Chairman and Director British Columbia Canada Mr. Farrell has been the Independent Chairman since June 29, 2022 and a Director of the Company since September 2021.
-Director Since September 16, 2021 4,443,000 (2) Refer to Director Biographies below.
-DONALD J. CURRIE (11) Chief Executive Officer and Director British Columbia Canada Mr. Donald Currie is the founding CEO of Hillcrest Energy.
+Name of Nominee; Current Position with the Company and Province and Country of Residence Occupation, Business or Employment (1) Period as a Director of the Company Shares Beneficially Owned or Controlled (1)(2) DAVID FARRELL (10) Independent Chairman and Director British Columbia, Canada Mr. Farrell is a corporate director with over 25 years of corporate and investment banking experience.
 Refer to Director Biographies below.
-Officer and Director Since July 10, 2010 20,145,813 (3) MICHAEL KRZUS Director Australia Mr. Michael Krzus has been a Director of the Company since November 2013 and served as Executive Chairman from August 2015 to June 2022.
+Director Since September 16, 2021 Independent Chairman Since June 29, 2022 669,002 (3) DONALD J. CURRIE (11) Chief Executive Officer, President and Director British Columbia, Canada Mr. Donald Currie is the founding CEO of the Company.
+He has over 30 years of equity markets and energy sector experience.
+Refer to Director Biographies below.
+CEO and Director Since July 10, 2010 President Since September 16, 2021 2,416,303 (4) MICHAEL KRZUS Director Australia Mr. Michael Krzus served as Executive Chairman from August 2015 to June 2022.
 He is a businessman and consultant across the energy sector.
 Refer to Director Biographies below.
-Director Since November 26, 2013 10,620,000(4) THOMAS G. MILNE ^(9,10) Director British Columbia Canada Mr. Thomas G. Milne is a senior financial management executive with extensive international experience in energy E&P, pipelines, oil sands and communication technology.
+Director Since November 26, 2013 1,980,527 (5) THOMAS G. MILNE (9)(10) Director British Columbia, Canada Mr. Thomas G. Milne is a senior financial management executive with extensive international experience in energy E&P, pipelines, oil sands and communication technology.
 Refer to Director Biographies below.
-Director Since November 1, 2012 1,333,333 (5) ROBERT LAMBERT ^(9,10) Director United Kingdom Mr. Lambert is currently Deputy Chairman of Jadestone Energy Plc.
+Director Since November 1, 2012 63,889 (6) ROBERT LAMBERT (9)(10) Director United Kingdom Mr. Lambert is the former Deputy Chairman of Jadestone Energy Plc. with extensive experience as an executive and director in the energy sector.
 Refer to Director Biographies below.
-Director Since December 15, 2017 3,048,500 (6) KYLIE DICKSON (9) Director British Columbia Canada Ms. Dickson is a Canadian CPA, CA. Refer to Director Biographies below.
-Director Since April 7, 2021 125,000 (7)
+Director Since December 15, 2017 662,032 (7) MICHAEL MOSKOWITZ (9)(11) Director Ontario, Canada Mr. Moskowitz is currently founder and CEO of NorthStar Gaming and previously served as CEO and Chairman at Panasonic North America.
+Refer to Director Biographies below.
+Director Since May 10, 2022 83,333(8)